Skip to main content

 Accessibility Statement

-This accessibility statement covers the Greenwich Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) website, at www.greenwichsendiass.uk
+This accessibility statement applies to Greenwich Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) website https://www.greenwichsendiass.uk/

-This website is run by Greenwich SENDIASS.
+This website is run by Greenwich Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.